What Is Natural Cosmetic Dentistry?

 How is Natural Cosmetic Dentistry Different From Traditional Cosmetic Dentistry?

-…in many cases, we can do it without removal of any tooth structure at all!
+In many cases, we can do it without the removal of any tooth structure at all!

-Not only are these new materials and techniques better for your teeth, but they also avoid that fake “chiclet” look that you often saw with the old styles of cosmetic dentistry.
+Not only are these new materials and techniques better for your teeth, but they also avoid that fake “chiclet” look that you often see with the old styles of cosmetic dentistry.

 Now, that we’ve answered the question “What is natural cosmetic dentistry?” it’s time to address specific natural cosmetic dentistry procedures.
 In Chapter 2 we’ll outline all of the best treatment options out there PLUS show you some real-life before and after pictures of our actual patients.